 Also, the iconic "Ghostface mask" that The Ghostface Killer wears was first sold in costume shops in 1991, about five years before the film came out.
 The movie contributed so much to the mask's iconic status that it is often erroneously referred to as a "Scream mask" by trick-or-treaters who commonly buy it as a costume accessory around Halloween, mistakenly believing that the Scream films invented it.

-Actually, while we're on the subject of James Cameron, a lot of his work appears to be based on older pieces.
-Terminator?
-Reportedly based on two Harlan Ellison episodes of The Outer Limits called "Soldier" and "Demon with a Glass Hand" (Ellison took him to court over it).
-It also bears a strong resemblance to La Jettee, a french film from 1962 in which a time traveler from a post-nuclear future meets a blonde woman in our time, and then dies, just after learning that his entire existence is dependent on a predestination paradox.
-Avatar (yes THAT Avatar) as well - Pocahontas?
-Nope.
-Ferngully?
-Nope.
-Look a little further back, and the plot best resembles an obscure Sci Fi Novel called The Word For World Is Forest by Ursula K. Le Guin.
+The Terminator was reportedly based on two Harlan Ellison® episodes of The Outer Limits (1963) called "Soldier" and "Demon with a Glass Hand" (Ellison took him to court over it).
+It also bears a strong resemblance to La Jetée, a French film from 1962 in which a time traveler from a post-nuclear future meets a blonde woman in our time, and then dies, just after learning that his entire existence is dependent on a predestination paradox.

 2007's Beowulf is often accused of plagiarizing 300, with the line "I!
 AM!
 BEOWULF!" being a bit too similiar to "THIS!
 IS!
 SPARTA!" and the line "TONIGHT!
 WILL BE DIFFERENT!" being rather akin to "TONIGHT!
 WE DINE!
 IN HELL!"
 What these people don't realize is that there's a thing called Animation Lead Time.
 Filming of Beowulf was done long before filming of 300 began.
-Although it is true that these lines were in the 300 comic (and Herodotus records Leonidas saying "Tomorrow we break fast among ghosts,"), it seems doubtful that Beowulf was plagiarizing what was then some obscure Frank Miller comic, in which the lines were not delivered with any particular Punctuated!
-For!
-Emphasis!, which, as its article clearly demonstrates, goes back a lot longer.
-The Beowulf's source material is a epic poem written between the 8th and 11th century AD, while 300's is a historical battle (i.e the Battle of Thermopylae) in 480 BC.
-Both of these are older than what an average comic reader think.
+Although it is true that these lines were in the 300 comic (and Herodotus records Leonidas saying "Tomorrow we break fast among ghosts,"), it seems doubtful that Beowulf was plagiarizing what was then an obscure Frank Miller comic, in which the lines were not delivered with any particular emphasis.
+Beowulf's source material is a epic poem written between the 8th and 11th century AD, while 300's is a historical battle (i.e the Battle of Thermopylae) in 480 BC.

-The irony: Before either of those 2 movies came out, there was already another movie about Beowulf.
+The irony: Before either of those two movies came out, there was already another movie about Beowulf.
 Yes, that's Gerard Butler playing Beowulf.

 Many people seem to attribute the idea of a constructed reality to The Matrix, despite the idea being a very old philosophical concept.
 In film, The Thirteenth Floor was produced concurrently with The Matrix, Dark City a year before, and David Cronenberg's eXistenZ before that.
 Doctor Who's 1975 serial The Deadly Assassin also used the name "the Matrix" for its Gallifreyan VR information storage system; as did William Gibson's Sprawl Trilogy, for a virtual computer network accessed via brain-link.
 In print, the concept goes back much further, and is itself merely a high-tech extension of the Lotus-Eater Machine, which is even older.
-Examples include many Philip K. Dick stories, Plato's Allegory of the Cave, Descartes's "Evil Demon" thought experiment, and Zhuangzi's ""Was I before a man who dreamt about being a butterfly, or am I now a butterfly who dreams about being a man?" story.
-The philosophical treatise "Simulacra and Simulation" by Jean Baudrillard deserves mention not only because it contains the same ideas, but also because Neo himself can be seen keeping the book in his apartment the first installment.
+Examples include many Philip K. Dick stories, the (highly illegal) peepers in Clifford Simak's 1957 novella "Shadow World", Plato's Allegory of the Cave, Descartes's "Evil Demon" thought experiment, and Zhuangzi's ""Was I before a man who dreamt about being a butterfly, or am I now a butterfly who dreams about being a man?" story.
+The philosophical treatise "Simulacra and Simulation" by Jean Baudrillard deserves mention not only because it contains the same ideas, but also because Neo himself can be seen keeping the book in his apartment in the first installment.

-Hell, just check this out.
-While certainly bringing a great deal to the table, the Matrix built and played off of a lot of older ideas and concepts.
+Just check out this video.
+While certainly bringing a great deal to the table, The Matrix built and played off of a lot of older ideas and concepts.

 It's often thought the term "X Movie" as the name of a parody film was made by the creators of the Scary Movie series.
 Mel Brooks actually released a film in 1976 called Silent Movie.
 There was also the double-feature spoof Movie Movie.

 Making a parody of a movie is even older then that, and can be traced back to the early days of film.
-Many of the 3 Stooges shorts are actually parodies of the popular movies of the time.
+Many of the The Three Stooges shorts are actually parodies of the popular movies of the time.

 In fact Men in Black is based on a comic book of the same name.